valhwi/valhwi.github.io/_pages/about.md

     <td>
       <b><a href="https://music.youtube.com/channel/UC1zZzZEdM-Y44Ds83ZAOZRw?si=T2TJhpnHYi33dmQJ" target="_blank">Music</a></b>
       <br>
 I listen to music a lot and I'm trying to cut back because it lowkey feels like an addiction.
-Mostly into bands: Queen, The Beatles, U2, Oasis, My Chemical Romance, Nirvana, Guns N' Roses, Bon Jovi, Green Day, Linkin Park, Coldplay, The Script, Arctic Monkeys, Måneskin, Paramore, Tame Impala, Fall Out Boy, Twenty One Pilots, Panic! at the Disco, Kodaline, The 1975, 5 Seconds of Summer, DAY6, The Rose, Xdinary Heroes, CNEMA, ONE OK ROCK, RADWIMPS, SEKAI NO OWARI, Eraserheads, Cueshé, IV of Spades, The Ridleys, Lola Amor, Cup of Joe, Ben&Ben, and many more I vibe with.
+Mostly into bands: Queen, The Beatles, U2, Oasis, Electric Light Orchestra, My Chemical Romance, Nirvana, Guns N' Roses, Bon Jovi, Green Day, Linkin Park, Coldplay, The Script, Arctic Monkeys, Måneskin, Paramore, Tame Impala, Fall Out Boy, Twenty One Pilots, Panic! at the Disco, Kodaline, The 1975, 5 Seconds of Summer, DAY6, The Rose, Xdinary Heroes, CNEMA, ONE OK ROCK, RADWIMPS, SEKAI NO OWARI, Eraserheads, Cueshé, IV of Spades, The Ridleys, Lola Amor, Cup of Joe, Ben&Ben, and many more I vibe with.
   <br>
   <br>